ConnorPineault/group_23_MP_204/documents/final/README.md

 4 - The model provides suggestions to the player on if the player should play, or fold the hand.
 5 - The model also features a model accuracy function, which can determine the accuracy of the models predications over large sample sizes.

-A more in depth description, break down, and analysis of the model can be found in the project report.
+A more in depth description, break down, and analysis of the model can be found in the project report:

                                     GROUP_23_MP_204 > final > project_report

-To explore the model, run the program through the run.py file.
+To explore the model, run the program through the run.py file:

                                     GROUP_23_MP_204 > run.py

-Related Jape proofs both solved and explained can be found at
+Related Jape proofs both solved and explained can be found at:

                                     GROUP_23_MP_204 > final > JapeExplanation OR proofs.jp